How to integrate Bunnycdn MCP with CrewAI

 Introduction

 This guide walks you through connecting Bunnycdn to CrewAI using the Composio tool router.
-By the end, you'll have a working Bunnycdn agent that can create a new pull zone for static assets, list all dns zones in my bunnycdn account, delete a storage zone by its id, get details for a specific pull zone through natural language commands.
+By the end, you'll have a working Bunnycdn agent that can create a new pull zone for static assets, list all dns zones in your bunnycdn account, delete a storage zone by its id through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Bunnycdn account through Composio's Bunnycdn MCP server.